Challenging a benefits decision

 If you live in Northern Ireland, there’s a different process to the one laid out here.

 Ask for a written statement of reasons

-However, if this wasn’t made clear, or you’re unsure of the reasons behind the decision or haven’t received the written statement, get in touch with the Department for Work and Pensions (DWP) to ask it to explain what happened.
+However, if this isn’t made clear, you’re unsure of the reasons behind the decision, or you haven’t received the written statement, get in touch with the Department for Work and Pensions (DWP) to ask for an explanation.
 The contact details will be on your decision letter.